GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 &nbsp;
 &nbsp;

-Sometimes “impediment to action advances action.
+At times “impediment to action advances action.
 What stands in the way becomes the way”.

 M.A., _Notes to self_